-Industry-wide voice of the customer surveys can give you a broad overview of important trends in your industry.
-They can help you understand the high-level priorities of your audience and identify opportunities for growth.
+Industry-wide voice of the customer surveys give you a broad overview of important trends.
+They also help you understand your audience’s priorities so you can identify opportunities for business growth.
 Armed with this information, you can then ensure that your brand is properly aligned with your audience’s preferences and desires.

 For surveys like these, you’ll acquire data not just from your customers but from the industry at large.
 Target, for example, wouldn’t just want to hear from their own customers.
 They’d also want to hear from regular shoppers at Kroger, TJX, Macy’s, Costco, and Walmart.
 What do those customers care about?
 Why aren’t they shopping with us?
 What are they looking for?